“The things you own end up owning you”

 One of the biggest trends recently is the minimalist philosophy as seen with the popular Netflix show Tidying Up with Marie Kondo along with her best-selling book, The Life-Changing Magic of Tidying Up.
 I’ve watched her show and read her book and love the simplicity of her system, and it’s led to thousands of people either selling or giving their things away.
 But why do so many of us struggle with letting go in the first place?
 Psychologists Amos Tversky and Daniel Kahneman identified this as loss aversion, which refers to our tendency to strongly prefer avoiding losses over acquiring gains.
-Putting it simply, we prefer to hold onto our possessions them rather than see them go.
+Putting it simply, we prefer to hold onto our possessions rather than see them go.
 How can you get past this mental roadblock to simplify your life, generate cash flow, and avoid making a costly purchase mistake?
 It’s not easy but here are a few tips.

 1) The one year rule

 I’m personally guilty of moving boxes I hadn’t unpacked from my previous move until one day, I said to myself, “if I haven’t unpacked them, I must not need them.”
 It may seem ruthless but get rid of everything you haven’t used in the past year.
 Marie Kondo classifies the order as:

 - Sentimental items

 Go through each item in each category and while Marie Kondo says you should ask yourself if the item brings you joy, I’m more for the one year rule.
 Have you used it in the past year?
 No?
 Get rid of it.
 How many pairs of jeans or shirts can one person really own?
 This may be hard to do for everything and no one is perfect.
 While I follow the one year rule, I make an exception for books, some sentimental items, and certain papers I need for record keeping.